JakeSteam/blog-programming/_posts/2018-09-05-loco-3-exporting-strings.md

 ### Notes

-In many agile projects, string management may be ongoing through the product’s development, particularly if multiple locales are being used.
+In many agile projects, string management may be ongoing through the product's development, particularly if multiple locales are being used.
 Exporting a full set of Loco data before each new build ensures any updated translations are automatically included, meaning updating all string is just a couple of clicks away instead of manually editing files!